 - How do I/we feel about giving birth to a child with disability?

 - Do my partner and I have the same thoughts and feelings about this situation?
 If we don’t, what do we do?

 - What support can I/we expect from family and friends for our decision?

 You and your partner need to be clear about your thoughts and feelings and the long-term outcomes of your final decision to continue or terminate your pregnancy after an antenatal diagnosis of disability.

 Grief after making a decision about an antenatal diagnosis of disability

 Whatever your decision about the pregnancy, you might have many different feelings, including confusion, isolation, self-blame and grief.

 If you choose to continue the pregnancy, you might grieve for the loss of your expectations for your baby.
 If you terminate your pregnancy, you might grieve for your baby.
 In both situations, you might grieve for yourself too.

 Everyone grieves in individual ways, and grief can affect you physically, emotionally, psychologically and spiritually.
 You might wonder how long your feelings will go on, and whether it’s OK to grieve.
 It is OK for you to grieve, and there’s no right or wrong way to do it.

 It’s OK to ask for help with your feelings.
-You can get support from a grief counsellor, genetic counsellor, social worker, hospital pastoral care worker, GP and sometimes your family and friends.
+You can get support from a grief counsellor, genetic counsellor, social worker, hospital pastoral care worker, GP and family and friends.